Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 Tax and health insurance

 Korean tax residency rules apply to F-4 holders the same way they apply to other long-term residents.
 The 183-day rule applies for determining Korean tax residence.
 Foreign nationals resident in Korea for fewer than 5 cumulative years in the preceding 10 years are taxed on Korean-source income and on foreign-source income only if remitted to Korea.
-See PwC Korea Tax Summaries for the current individual residence rules.
+Check the National Tax Service and the current Income Tax Act rules before filing.

 National Health Insurance (국민건강보험, gunmin geongang boheom) enrollment is mandatory after 6 months of continuous residence.
+If you are employed in Korea, your employer enrolls you as a workplace subscriber from your first day.
+The 6-month waiting period applies only to local subscribers (self-employed, unemployed, or freelance).
 Verify the current enrollment rules and any recent updates at nhis.or.kr or by calling 1345.

 F-5: permanent residency